 Discover and explore select collections of Open Educational Resources (OER) through the Florida Open Academic Library:

-Collaborate with fellow Florida educators by joining the listserv:
+Collaborate with fellow Floridians by joining the listserv:

 The open and affordable community of Florida, OPEN FL, has defined open in a spectrum.
 As you begin around the O we start with, public domain, the most open content we can use in an educational setting and where you should start your journey to find suitable, quality content.
 When you work your way around the O the openness of the content actually closes, but all efforts support an open and affordable learning environment for our students.